 - Wet sand with 3000 grit sanding disc using a spray bottle with pure water.

 - Use Flat Top and Uro-fiber pad to buff out the 3000 grit sanding marks.

 - Use Flat Top and orange foam pad to perfect the lens and produce maximum clarity.

 - Thoroughly wipe down lenses and surrounding area with damp microfiber towel to ensure the surface is clean.

-- Apply thin coat of C1 Crystal Lacquer to both lenses, let set up for 60 seconds then remove.
+- Apply thin coat of Beadlock PRO to both lenses, let set up for 60 seconds then remove.

-- Using a microfiber applicator or towel, apply a very thin coat of C2 Liquid Crystal.
+- Using a microfiber applicator or towel, apply a very thin 2nd coat of Beadlock PRO.
 Use a clean towel to wipe off any excess, ensuring an even finish.

 - Performing headlight restorations for profit using these methods you can charge a minimum of $150 per vehicle.
 4 jobs pays for the entire kit and tool.

 - Change your sand paper out when you notice it's losing cutting ability.
 This will vary depending upon hardness of the lenses.

 - Use an old tooth brush to keep the sand paper clean during your sanding process along with wiping any debris off the headlight surface to reduce the chance of creating sanding pig tales in the lenses.